Active Time: 30 minutes • Total Time: 60 minutes

 Supported by rich baby kale and crunchy toasted hazelnuts, then garnished with crispy fried sage leaves, it’s a healthy, earthy dish that’s perfect for winter meals, and especially for the holidays.

-This creamy, flavorful risotto serves beautifully as a main course for vegetarians; it also makes a lovely accompaniment for roast turkey or a standing rib roast.
+This creamy, flavorful risotto serves beautifully as a main course or a lovely accompaniment for roast turkey or a standing rib roast.

 Melt 4 tablespoons of the butter in a large skillet over medium heat.
 Add the onions and cook, stirring occasionally, until they soften, about 5 minutes.
 Add the butternut and cook, stirring frequently, for 5 minutes.
 Add the garlic and cook for 1 minute.
 Pour in the wine and cook until the liquid evaporates.
 Add the rice to the skillet and cook, stirring frequently, until the rice is hot, about 2 minutes.